schollz/find/README.md

 </center>

 **The Framework for Internal Navigation and Discovery** (*FIND*) allows you to use your smartphone or laptop to determine your position within your home or office.
-You can easily use this system in place of motion sensors as its resoltion will allow your phone to distinguish whether you are in the living room, the kitchen or the bedroom, etc. The position information can then be used in a variety of ways including home automation, way-finding, or tracking!
+You can easily use this system in place of motion sensors as its resolution will allow your phone to distinguish whether you are in the living room, the kitchen or the bedroom, etc. The position information can then be used in a variety of ways including home automation, way-finding, or tracking!

 <blockquote>Simply put, FIND will allow you to replace <em>tons</em> of motion sensors with a <em>single</em> smartphone!</blockquote>